-Download the permit to your desktop to complete and save it.
-E-mail it, along with any attachments, to the Minnesota Endangered Species Coordinator ([email protected]).
+Download the permit application to your desktop to complete and save it.
+E-mail it, along with any attachments, to the Minnesota Endangered Species Consultant ([email protected]).
 Review of the application may take up to 150 days or more depending on the complexity of request, necessary reviews and workload.
 Applications may also be mailed to:

 Minnesota Department of Natural Resources